tmax818/phrg-transitioning-from-ruby-to-html/README.md

 "doing programming," to focusing on HTML which feels like "writing words."
 Let's address that concern.

+## The Web Platform

 At some point, we will want to allow others to use our applications, ideally over the web.

 The web is an open platform.
 Unlike the mobile application stores, there are no gatekeepers.
 Everyone can publish applications on the web as long as they